 In the following, you can review the required simple steps of this guide.
 In this way, you can change the disabled default mode to enable and log in via SSH.

 Open the ssh configuration file and use your favorite text editor.

-Then, change the value of PermitRootLogin to yes.
+Then, Search for PermitRootLogin and change its value to “Yes”.
 If the line exists and is commented out with a ”#”, remove the ”#”.

 Now, you can save the updated /etc/ssh/sshd_config file and restart the SSH server.
 Use the command below to do this: